 Calculating the claim amount for whiplash injuries

 Compensation for whiplash injuries can vary widely depending on the type and severity of the symptoms.
-While about £1,000 to £2,750 may be awarded for milder whiplash injuries, more severe injuries, especially if the spine is damage, can attract a compensation of up to £97,500.
+While up to £2,300 may be awarded for very mild whiplash injuries, more severe injuries, especially if the spine is damaged, can attract compensation of up to £151,070.

 VERY SERIOUS INJURIES

 Very serious head injuries attract the highest compensation.
 This is awarded to individuals who are left severely brain-damaged after the accident.
 This could range from those who display minimum response to outside stimuli to those who are completely unresponsive and in a vegetative state.
 The high compensation covers the cost of full-time nursing care that the injured person is sure to require.

 This high compensation range is typically awarded to individuals whose neck injuries are so severe that it restricts their ability to move their neck freely and it also impacts the movement in one or more limbs.
 Very serious neck injuries could include a neck fracture, severe soft tissue damage, dislocation or damaged disks.

 Eye Injury: £60,010 – the region of £252,180

 High compensation for serious eye injury is awarded if the injury has left the injured person completely blind in both eyes, or blinded in one eye with seriously impaired vision in the second eye.

 Very serious back injury also attracts high compensation particularly if surgery is required to restore back function or if the spinal cord is damage resulting in partial paralysis, inability to walk, loss of bowel/bladder function and psychological issues.

 Facial Injury: £27,940 – £91,350